Agave: planting, growing, and caring for

 A word from our expert

-Agave is a superb succulent of arid climate, thriving in sunny, well-drained, and poor soils where it can be hardy down to about -10°C. It has now become an integral part of the landscape in the South of France.
+Agave is a superb succulent of arid climate, thriving in sunny, well-drained, poor soils where it can be hardy down to around -10°C. It has now become an integral part of the landscape in the South of France.

-The beauty of Agave in flower is matched only by its rarity!
-Living for several decades before producing an impressive flowering, this perennial with its unique graphic form continues to attract collectors!
+The beauty of the flowering Agave is matched only by its rarity!
+Living for several decades before producing an impressive flowering display, this perennial with its unique graphic form continues to attract collectors!

-While the giant Agave americana with its imposing silhouette is the most well-known, others such as Agave attenuata, blue agave (Agave tequilana), or Agave parryi are also beautiful and sometimes even more cold-resistant.
+While the giant Agave americana with its imposing silhouette is the most well-known, others like Agave attenuata, blue Agave (Agave tequilana), and Agave parryi are also beautiful and sometimes even more cold-resistant.

 With its truly exotic temperament, Agave is perfect for adding an original touch in gardens spared from severe frosts or on a south-facing terrace elsewhere.